castai/k8s-agent/README.md

 # CAST AI Kubernetes Agent

+> [!WARNING]
+> **This repository is archived and no longer maintained.**
+> Development has been migrated to an internal GitLab repository.
+> Please do not submit issues or pull requests here.

 A component that connects your Kubernetes cluster to the [CAST AI](https://www.cast.ai) platform to enable Kubernetes automation and cost optimization features.

 ## Getting started